We empower Extension professionals with the proven process, mindset, and skillset to amplify their local impact.

 - Engaging.
 82% interacted with other Extension professionals outside their normal professional circle.

-- 68% feel they can influence either their institution and/or their professional field in new ways after participating in the Impact Collaborative.
+- Empowering.
+68% feel they can influence either their institution and/or their professional field in new ways after participating in the Impact Collaborative.

 Several fellows have worked with partner organizations.
 These include Global Open Data for Agriculture and Nutrition (GODAN), National Association of Extension Program and Staff Development Professionals (NAEPSDP), and Digital Green.
 These fellows are exploring methods to link research and Extension information in open, accessible ways, evaluation of Extension programming, and the applicability of a successful Extension model used in Asia and Africa to U.S. programs.

 Through efforts such as the Horizon Report: Cooperative Extension Edition, we are highlighting emerging trends, technologies, and tools.

 eXtension hosts Zoom webinars for professionals from member institutions. eXtension also produces webinars in addition to hosting them.
 Of those produced by eXtension: